Please note that Tapas no longer supports Internet Explorer.

 “Shame,” said Elrod.
 “Another time, perhaps.”

 I didn’t know how to respond.
 I doubted that I’d ever compete in anything besides archery.
-I was terrible at it, but I might stand a chance after a hundred years of practicing.
+I was terrible at archery, but I might stand a chance after a hundred years of practicing.

 My father started talking with his brother and father.
 Cena and I faded into the background.
-She slipped away to speak to what I was assuming was my aunt and her daughter.
+She slipped away to speak to what I assumed was my aunt and her daughter.
 I went to the wet bar and filled a glass.
 Leaning against the wall, I watched my father being over-animated toward Hal.
-I had nothing against my cousin, but I would agree with my mother that it insulted my aunt that my uncle brought him.
-She was clearly an elf, and Hal clearly had something extra in him.
+I had nothing against my cousin, but I would agree with my mother that it was insulting to my aunt that my uncle brought him.
+She was an elf, and Hal clearly had something extra in him.

 I swirled my drink.
-The more I listened to them, the more it became clear where my father’s obsessions with mortals were rooted in deep.
+The more I listened to them, the more it became clear where my father’s obsessions with mortals were rooted.
 His brother had a fancy half-blooded son, and he wanted one too, and the only thing stopping him from actually doing it was my mother.
 She’d kill him, and I’d have to say, I wouldn’t blame her.

 See all